raklokesh/Gait_assist-as-needed_controller/Readme.md

 Used a double pendulum model with link and joint properties set to mimick the human lower extremity (thigh and shank segment; hip, knee and ankle joints).

 ## Deriving normative gait trajectories
 Obtained hip and knee joint trajectories for the swing phase of gait from the following gait database for healthy individuals.
 Processed the raw x-y-z data to obtain the hip angle and knee angle.
-The processed data is available in the csv file 'Gait desired Final'.
+The processed data is available in the csv file [Gait desired Final] (https://github.com/Rakshith6/gait-assist-as-needed-controller/blob/master/Gait%20desired%20Final.csv)

 [Article and Database link](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5922232/)